-'Personal information' therefore includes any form of data that has the ability to identify an individual.
-For example, it would include information like a person's phone number, email address, postal address, income bracket, marital status, name of partner and name of any dependants or children, as long as such information can be linked to an identifiable individual.
+†Personal information †the therefore includes any form of data that has the ability to identify an individual.
+For example, it would include information like a person †the phone number, email address, postal address, income bracket, marital status, name of partner and name of any dependants or children, as long as such information can be linked to an identifiable individual.